EnocMartinez/obsea-camera-ml-model1/README.md

 	```

 ### Train Model
-Change the nexts parametres if you will change the original DataSet:
+Change the "NUM_IMG_TRAIN" and "STEPS_PER_EPOCH" parametres if you will change the original DataSet:
 Depending on the total number of photos in the dataset, it is necessary to separate approximately 90% for training and 10% to validation the model.
 In the present case a total of 3366 photos are trained.

 ```
+NUM_IMG_TRAIN = 3366
 class OBSEADataset(Dataset):
 	   # load the dataset definitions
 	  def load_dataset(self, dataset_dir, is_train=True):